-The DOT&PF environmental team has personnel at the three regions (Central, Northern, and Southcoast; see Figure 1-1) and at the statewide level (Headquarters, including the Statewide Environmental Office).
-Regional and Statewide Environmental Office (SEO) personnel work as a team to ensure that the environmental requirements for all projects are met.
+The DOT&PF environmental team has personnel at the three regions (Central, Northern, and Southcoast; see Figure 1-1) and at the statewide level (Headquarters, including the SEO).
+Regional and SEO personnel work cooperatively to ensure that the environmental requirements for all projects are met.
 The goals of the environmental team are aligned to support DOT&PF compliance with all applicable environmental laws, rules, and regulations.